razor-network/docs-v2/docs/consume-data-feeds/transparent-forwarder.md

-- **`validateResult(bytes calldata _data)`**: This function requires `calldata` from the [Merkle API](./api.md) for a particular collection.
+- **`validateResult(bytes calldata _data)`**: This function requires `calldata` from the [REST API](./api.md) for a particular collection.
 The function checks the validity of the calldata provided and returns a boolean and the result of the collection from the calldata present.

     The function returns the following:
     - **valid** (bool): Indicates the validity of the calldata for a collection provided.